wp-plugins/gantry/readme.txt

 Once you downloaded and installed Gantry Framework plugin, please download also a default theme (that is intended to be used as a basis for building your own themes) from [Gantry Framework](http://gantry-framework.org/ "Gantry Framework") site.

 == Changelog ==

+= 1.26 =
+* Gantry now properly loads the widget_admin.css file
+* Added missing CSS and JS code for the "selectedset" field type
+* Added missing charset <meta> tag in the displayHead function
+* Proper fix for the Children items in the Mobile Menu
+* Display Single Post Category in Breadcrumbs widget is on by default

 = 1.25 =
 * Fix for custom post types and loop hierarchy not properly supported